Hit enter after type your search item

 Introduction to Bootstrap 4 Grid System

-As more and more people are adapting to the smart phones and tablets for accessing the web.
-Also, searches on main search engines like Google, Bing has surpassed desktop/laptops – so it became necessary for transferring to the responsive web.
+As more and more people are adapting to the smartphones and tablets for accessing the web.
+Also, searches on main search engines like Google, and Bing have surpassed desktops/laptops – so it became necessary to transfer to the responsive web.

-So, either you are developing a new website or have existing – building responsive websites that adapt to any device is very important.
+So, whether you are developing a new website or have an existing one – building responsive websites that adapt to any device is very important.
 To add this, Google is moving its index to mobile-first (main announcement) index.

 How does Bootstrap Grid System work?

 The web page is divided up to 12 columns in Bootstrap grid system.
-If you require less columns, you may use the wider columns by using grid .col-*-* classes for grouping.
-However, you cannot exceed the twelve columns layout.
+If you require fewer columns, you may use the wider columns by using grid .col-*-* classes for grouping.
+However, you cannot exceed the twelve-column layout.

 Three equal width columns in large and extra large devices only: